-In this post, I’ll share why *most* people go over budget when building a home.
+In this episode, I’ll share why *most* people go over budget when building a home.
 Just remember that you don’t have to be like *most* people!
 You can do the opposite and you’ll have a much better chance of building your home without blowing your budget.

-Many people who build a home think they can make design decisions along the way … tweak their budget along the way … and focus on one little piece of the home build at a time without understanding the full picture of what they want their home build experience to be like.
+Many people who build a home think they can make design decisions along the way … and tweak their budget along the way … and focus on one little piece of their home build at a time without understanding the full picture of what they want their home build experience to be like.

 Guess what those people end up with … a mortgage that is WAY higher than they are comfortable with.